Cyrus the Younger: Expedition against Artaxerxes II (401 BC)

-Excerpts from Xenophon's account of Cyrus' life
+Excerpts from Xenophon's account of Cyrus's life

 Route of Cyrus the Younger and the Ten Thousand mercenaries to Cunaxa, and return route of the Ten Thousand led by Xenophon, back to Byzantium, in red.
 The satrapy of Cyrus the Younger is delineated in green.

 Xenophon wrote that all who knew Cyrus well considered him the most worthy of being king of all those born since Cyrus the Great and describes him with great praise:

 After he had been sent down by his father to be satrap of Lydia and Great Phrygia and Cappadocia, and had been appointed general of the forces, whose business it is to muster in the plain of the Castolus, nothing was more noticeable in his conduct than the importance which he attached to the faithful fulfillment of every treaty or compact or undertaking entered into with others.
 He would tell no lies to any one.
 Thus doubtless it was that he won the confidence alike of individuals and of the communities entrusted to his care; or in case of hostility, a treaty made with Cyrus was a guarantee sufficient to the combatant that he would suffer nothing contrary to its terms.
 Therefore, in the war with Tissaphernes, all the states of their own accord chose Cyrus in lieu of Tissaphernes, except only the men of Miletus, and these were only alienated through fear of him, because he refused to abandon their exiled citizens; and his deeds and words bore emphatic witness to his principle: even if they were weakened in number or in fortune, he would never abandon those who had once become his friends.

 He made no secret of his endeavour to outdo his friends and his foes alike in reciprocity of conduct.
 The prayer has been attributed to him, "God grant I may live along enough to recompense my friends and requite my foes with a strong arm."

 According to Xenophon, his efforts to reward uprightness earned Cyrus the loyalty and love of many followers:

 Cyrus the Younger in the Achaemenid lineage.